viperproject/VerifiedSCION/README.md

   1. A valid installation of Java 64-bit Version 11
   2. A valid installation of the Z3 theorem prover, version `4.8.7`.
 Instructions on how to install it can be found [here](https://github.com/Z3Prover/z3), and you can also download pre-built binaries for your platform [here](https://github.com/Z3Prover/z3/releases).

-**Note 1: Please make sure that you have the correct versions of the dependencies, otherwise you may run into issues when running the commands below.**
+**Note 1: The provided docker image comes pre-installed with the correct versions of the dependencies.
+If you are reproducing these instructions elsewhere, make sure that you have the correct versions of the dependencies, otherwise you may run into issues when running the commands below.**

 **Note 2: If you opt to build Gobra yourself, please fetch the commit `9a386be` of Gobra.**